Jethet/wiki-hh/CSS/generalCSS.md

 of the page.
 If not static, then an element is 'positioned'.
 * `<div class="relative">`: when an element has position **relative** it is no longer in the normal flow and can be moved to top, bottom,
 right or left.
 * With a **fixed** position, an element is relative to the viewport of the browser window.
 As the viewport does not change when the window is scrolled, the element always appears to be at the same place.
-Top/right/bottom/left properties can be used.
-A fixed element does not
+The top/right/bottom/left properties can be used.
+A fixed element does
-leave a gap in the page where it would normally have been located.
+not leave a gap in the page where it would normally have been located.
 * **absolute** positioning means the element behaves as if fixed, except relative to the nearest positional ancestor (or else the document
 body).
 An element of `<div class="relative">` can have an absolute-positioned 'child': `<div class="absolute">`.

 **Inline and block elements are the most common ways to display elements.**
 * **block**: elements appear on a new line (also called block-level element). `<div>` is the standard block-level element: starts on a new
-line and stretches out to the left and right as far as it can. `<p> <form> <header> <footer> <section> <h1> <ul> <li>` etc. are block-level
+line and stretches out to the left and right as far as it can. `<p> <form> <header> <footer> <section> <h1> <ul> <li>` etc. are all
-elements.
+block-level elements.

 * **inline**: elements appear on the same line.
 An inline element can wrap some text inside a paragraph: `<span>sometext</span>`
 without disrupting the flow of the paragraph.
 Examples of inline elements are `<img> <a> <em> <strong> <span>`.

-* an **inline block**  is a display element that is used instead of inline when the `<div>` contains a class that is a block element
-(such as `<h1>`) that takes over.
+* an **inline block**  is a display element that is used instead of inline when the `<div>` contains a class that is a block element (such  as `<h1>`) that takes over.
 Inline-blocks can have a width and height, for example to create a grid of boxes.
-An inline-block can
+An inline-block can be used
-be used for layouts: set `vertical-align: top`, set the width of each column that is defined in the html code.
-NB: whitespaces in the HTML
-will show as gaps between the columns.
+for layouts: set `vertical-align: top`, set the width of each column that is defined in the html code.
+NB: whitespaces in the HTML will  show as gaps between the columns.

 **Column**: It is possible to make a multi-column text, for example:
 ```